"Enigmatically atmospheric as the Universe". Ingeborg Ruthe, Berliner Zeitung.

-IceCube is the weirdest telescope of the world!
-Instead of light, X-rays or radio waves it detects neutrinos.
-Neutrinos are tiny, electrically neutral elementary particles which extremely rarely interact with matter.
-For instance, a thumbnail is crossed by about 60 billion of solar neutrinos per second, but only a dozen of them react with an atomic nucleus when propagating all through the Earth.
-However, these "ghost particles" are transmitting unique information about the cosmos: Due to their feeble reactivity they can escape the densest cosmic objects, where light is trapped and cannot directly leave.
+IceCube is the weirdest telescope in the world!
+Instead of light, X-rays, or radio waves, it detects neutrinos.
+Neutrinos are tiny, electrically neutral elementary particles that only interact with matter in extremely rare cases.
+For instance, 60 billion solar neutrinos reach each square centimetre of the earth's surface every second, but only a mere dozen react with the nucleus of an atom as they pass through the earth.
+However, these "ghost particles" provide us with unique information about the cosmos.
+Because of their low reactivity, they are capable of escaping even the densest cosmic objects, whereas light can only escape them indirectly.

 But AIS³ offers even more than a new access to scientific data.
 The 444 loudspeakers are physically distributed in the space.
 This allows an extraordinary sound space experience, which differs considerable from classic multi-channel systems of a cubic or hemispheric shape.
 Tones travel in space and recompose locally to different sounds.
 By this way each visitor experiences a unique sound space, which can be explored like an instrument by moving in.